pixilab/blocks-script/README.md

 # blocks-script
 Scripting support for use with PIXILAB Blocks®, including custom device drivers.

-Lear now to install and use drivers on your Blocks system here: https://int.pixilab.se/docs/blocks/drivers/concepts#using_a_device_driver
+Learn now to install and use drivers on your Blocks system here: https://int.pixilab.se/docs/blocks/drivers/concepts#using_a_device_driver

 For more details on drivers and scripting development, see